 In addition, F/ETCA committed to provide loans, subject to the terms of the Agreement, on an as-needed basis, up to \$1,040,000 to assist the agency in achieving its debt service coverage of 1.3x.
+The Agreement was amended on March 1, 2011 to reflect the modification of the agency's debt service coverage ratio from 1.3x to 1.0x.
 Accrued interest will not count toward the \$1,040,000 principal limitation.
 Payments of accrued interest and outstanding principal will begin in the fiscal year when the agency has a surplus in revenues that exceeds the amount needed to meet the debt coverage requirement.
-All principal and accrued interest is due and payable on January 1, 2037 to the extent that the agency has surplus revenues available to pay all amounts due.
-At June 30, 2010, no amounts had been borrowed.
+All principal and accrued interest is due and payable on January 1, 2037 to the extent that the agency has toll stabilization and surplus revenue funds available to pay all amounts due.
+At June 30, 2011, no amounts had been borrowed.

 The Agreement was designed to meet the near-term needs of each agency while preserving the flexibility to continue to pursue alternatives.
 The Agreement provides that F/ETCA loans will be made only to the extent that surplus revenues are available and all findings and determinations required by law are met, including California Government Code Section 66484.3, paragraph (f), which requires that the following findings must be met before F/ETCA can make a loan: 1) F/ETCA will benefit mutually financially by sharing and/or loaning revenues with the agency, 2) F/ETCA possesses adequate financial resources to fund all costs of construction of existing and future projects that it plans to undertake prior to the final maturity of the loan, and 3) the funding of the loan will not materially impair its financial condition or operations during the term of the loan.
-The agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
-The Agreement also stipulates that F/ETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the 241 completion project and complete certain other capital projects would have priority over loans to the agency.
+The agency's obligation to repay the loans is, in turn, secured by and payable only from its toll stabilization and surplus revenue funds.
+The Agreement also stipulates that F/ETCA will not be obligated to make loans to the agency prior to securing the necessary funds for constructing the 241 completion project unless F/ETCA has determined that it will not build the project.
+F/ETCA is also not required to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the 241 completion project and complete certain other capital projects would have priority over loans to the agency.
 If the commencement and diligent pursuit of the construction of the 241 completion project does not occur by December 31, 2015, the mitigation payments will be added to the principal amount of the loan.